darahea/joule_extensibility/tutorials/helloworld/step3/index.md

 *Hint:* Check the help for all available command line options, type `joule login --help`.

-2. Run the following command to deploy the assistant to the Joule server:

 ### Optional: Compile your assistant

 1. Go to the 'helloworld` folder and run the following command to compile your assistant: